Lab 10: Accessibility

 Now try testing with a screen reader again.
 You should hear the title and description of the chart read out loud. 🎉

-Step 2.2: Generating Dynamic Alt Descriptions for the Pie Chart
+Step 2.2: Generating Dynamic Alt Descriptions for the Bar Chart

 Our current alt text is hardcoded — but what happens if the data changes?
 For example, if you add more projects in 2026, the description will no longer be accurate.